Tangent $\infty$-categories and Goodwillie calculus: Differential Objects in Cartesian Tangent -Categories

+Thus, our goal reduces to a claim purely within the ordinary tangent category theory of Cockett and Cruttwell, which we prove in the next proposition. \end{proof}

+\begin{proposition} Let $\bcat{X}$ be an arbitrary tangent category.
+Then there is an equivalence between the category of differential objects in $\bcat{X}$ and linear morphisms and the category of finite-product-preserving strong tangent functors $\N^\bullet \to \bcat{X}$ and tangent transformations. \end{proposition} \begin{proof} To build the required equivalence, notice that the object $\N$ in the category $\N^\bullet$ has a differential structure given by its ordinary monoid structure, and with $\hat{p}: T_{\otimes}(\N) = W \otimes \N = W \to \N$ given by the monoid (but not algebra) map $a+bx \mapsto b$.

-which maps a product-preserving tangent functor $\mathscr{D}: \N^\bullet \to \bcat{X}$ to the object $\mathscr{D}(\N)$ together with a differential structure induced from that on $\N$ in Lemma~\ref{lem:diff-N}. \end{proposition} \begin{proof} Any product-preserving tangent functor preserves differential objects, and the components of a tangent transformation are morphisms that commute with the differential structure maps $\sigma$, $\zeta$ and $\hat{p}$.
-We therefore have a functor $e$ as claimed.
+Any product-preserving tangent functor preserves differential objects, and the components of a tangent transformation are morphisms that commute with the differential structure maps $\sigma$, $\zeta$ and $\hat{p}$.
+We therefore have a functor $e$ from the category of product-preserving tangent functors to the category of differential objects.